humdrum-tools/humdrum-documentation/guide/ch33/index.md

 A common sonorous use of words is found in alliteration where several successive words commence with the same sound.
-A famous example of alliteration is found at the beginning of William Shakespeare\'s *Tempest*:
+A famous example of alliteration is found at the beginning of William Shakespeare's *Tempest*:

 ```humdrum